-3.6 Volume
+3.3 Volume

-Enter the building volume in cubic metres.
+Enter the building volume in cubic metres or cubic feet (if you have chosen the imperial version of the standard).

 This value is used to calculate any result that requires volume, such as air changes per hour.